-- 3. Non Employer Contributions - a.
+- c.
+The portion of employer contributions allocated to the PCR are included in the employers reporting.
+The PCR was paid off effective March 2016 and the contributions previously directed to the PCR are now directed to member accounts. - 3.
+Non Employer Contributions - a.
 Special Funding - i.
-The State contributes 0.1% of members' compensation on behalf of local government entities. - ii.
-The State contributes 0.37% of members' compensation on behalf of school district entities. - iii.
-The state contributed a Statutory Appropriation from the General Fund of \$34,633,570.
+The state contributes 0.1% of members' compensation on behalf of local government entities. - ii.
+The state contributes 0.37% of members' compensation on behalf of school district entities. - iii.
+The state contributed a Statutory Appropriation from the General Fund of \$34,979,900.